SPRIME01/Syntelligence/README.md

 ## 📊 Project Status

-Cognitive Workspace is currently in **Alpha** development.
+syntelligence is currently in **Alpha** development.
 We're actively working on core features and stabilizing the architecture.

 - ✅ Conversation System
 - ✅ Basic Cognitive Artifacts